railsbridge/docs/CONTRIBUTING.md

 - Not every pull request will be merged as is.
 - Not every pull request will be merged at all.
 - If a pull request falls significantly behind master, we may ask that you close it, rebase your changes off of master, and submit a new pull request.
+- feel free to "ping" the team by adding a short comment to your pull request if it's been more than a week with no reply

+## After your merge has been accepted

+- go back to your fork and keep it up to date, e.g.

+        git checkout master
+        git pull upstream master
+        git push origin master

+- you can also delete your topic branch if you like

+        git branch -dr fix-typo-in-slides

 # It's My First Time on GitHub Ever What Do I Do?